 - Generally, you cannot consolidate an existing consolidation loan unless you include an additional eligible loan in the consolidation.

-- Under certain circumstances, you may reconsolidate an existing FFEL Consolidation Loan without including any additional loans.
-These circumstances are explained in the Federal Direct Consolidation Loan Application and Promissory Note.
+- Under certain circumstances, you may reconsolidate an existing FFEL Consolidation Loan without including any additional loans.*

 - If you want to consolidate a defaulted loan, you must either make satisfactory repayment arrangements (defined as three consecutive monthly payments) on the loan before you consolidate, or you must agree to repay your new Direct Consolidation Loan under the

 - Revised Pay As You Earn Repayment Plan, or